JosefNemec/Playnite/README.md

 Theming support will be added in 3.0 release.

 ### Code Contributions
-**I recommend waiting for 3.0 release before doing any major code contributions.
+**I recommend waiting for 3.0 release before doing any contributions regarding to new features.
 3.0 will go though a big refactoring, which could later lead to merge conflicts.**

 Please ask in an issue first before starting with implementation to make sure that nobody else is already working on it.
 If the issue doesn't exists for your feature/bug fix, create one first.